spine-tools/SpineOpt.jl/docs/src/advanced_concepts/multi_stage.md

     not to be confused with the rolling horizon optimisation technique described in [Temporal Framework](@ref), nor the Benders decomposition algorithm described in [Decomposition](@ref).

+!!! warning
+    This feature is experimental.
+It may change in future versions without notice.

 By default, SpineOpt is solved as a 'single-stage' optimisation problem.
 However you can add *additional* stages to the optimisation by creating [stage](@ref) objects in your DB.